Advertiser Disclosure

 Without that medical financial cushion, your child could be in serious financial trouble just due to a minor medical issue.
 The cost of having a broken bone, for example, can run into the thousands of dollars.
 By having a health savings account to fall back on in circumstances like this, your child won’t have to go deeply into debt for an accident or illness.

 Having money set aside for medical issues can also be an encouragement for your child to get necessary preventative care that could lessen the impact of serious medical issues.
 Instead of waiting until a small concern becomes much more serious, your child can seek medical attention right away.
-Lack of money isn’t part of the equation in making medical decisions.
+Lack of money isn’t part of the equation when making medical decisions.

 Let’s say that your child never needs to use the funds in his or her HSA.
 What happens to that money?
-As the law stands now, that tax-free money could be used for retirement once the account holder reaches age 65.
-This seems a long way into the future for a college student, but the understanding that the money can be deposited tax-free, can earn interest tax-free and will stay in place until it’s needed or until your child retires can make these accounts incredibly attractive.
+As the law stands now, tax-free money can be used for retirement once the account holder reaches age 65.
+This seems a long way into the future for a college student, but the understanding that the money can be deposited tax-free can earn interest tax-free and will stay in place until it’s needed or until your child retires can make these accounts incredibly attractive.

 Advertisement Disclosure